PMolnes/PMolnes/README.md

 ### :man_technologist: About Me :
 #### I'm a full stack developer from Norway - Aalesund.
+- 👨‍🎓 I'm currently at my last year of my Bachelor in Computer Engineering at NTNU Aalesund.
+- 👨‍💻 Working at Solwr AS as a part-time software developer.
+- 📘 Currenty learning Vue and TypeScript.
+- ⚡ I like playing games, chess, skiing, and hanging with friends.

 <!--
 **PMolnes/PMolnes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.